 Xbox Series X: Multimedia, Dolby Vision and Atmos

-The Xbox Series X, like the S, is not only a game machine, but also a multimedia center.
+The Xbox Series X, like the S, is not only a game machine but also a multimedia centre.
 Thanks to the Blu-ray drive, Series X can handle 4K movies with ease, having a whole list of applications available out of the box, including Youtube, Netflix, Amazon Prime, Disney +, Apple TV and Hulu.
 As we know, Netflix is starting to push hard for the 4K content that Series X is made for.

 Another attraction for pampered gamers is the support of Dolby Vision and Dolby Atmos formats, which were also available in the last generation.

-Dolby Vision serves as an enhanced version of HDR for a more believable representation of contrast and colours in the scene, in both movies or games.
+Dolby Vision serves as an enhanced version of HDR for a more believable representation of contrast and colours in the scene, in both movies and games.
 Of course, you must also have a suitable TV that supports this format.

-Dolby Atmos then creates much more believable and dense rendering of surround sound and overall work with sound, although in this case, you need to buy accessories that support the format and license, and again have the right TV that can handle this format.
+Dolby Atmos then creates a much more believable and dense rendering of surround sound and overall work with sound, although in this case, you need to buy accessories that support the format and license, and again have the right TV that can handle this format.

 Xbox Series X: We’ll wait a bit for the games

 We wrote about the games and their library in a review of the Xbox Series S. Yes, the new console suffers from a terrible shortage of really new-generation games, which will only come next year.
 A huge library of games through backward compatibility and Game Pass is a great combination that will last you for some time.
 But it would be a much better start for the console if we could test the power of this muscle machine on some new gaming titles.

 Certification means that the game runs on the console in the best possible way